Published On 13 Jul, 2021

 2. Delayed Removal or Extraction Can Result in Numerous Complications

-If your oral surgeon has suggested wisdom tooth extraction, it is best to follow their suggestion because a delayed extraction or removal can result in numerous complications in the future.
+If your oral surgeon has suggested wisdom tooth extraction in Dubai, it is best to follow their suggestion because a delayed extraction or removal can result in numerous complications in the future.
 These can include:

 3. The Surrounding Tissue and Teeth are Numbed During Wisdom Tooth Extraction Surgery